Flixbox/lp-compat/docs/intro.md

 ![](/img/iap_patches.jpg)

+Finally, install the modified APK file by tapping the "Go to file" button and then the "Reinstall" button.

 ## Reinstall the app

 If you reinstall (uninstall the original app and install the patched one) you will no longer be able to use Google features like Google Play sign-in in that app anymore.
 However, some patchable apps like Merge Dragons and City Island 5 feature Facebook sign-in, which will usually work.